-In the early years of the Fitzroy Readers, teachers asked for another 10 stories at the lowest level.
+In the early years of the Fitzroy Readers, teachers asked for more stories at the lower levels.
 They wanted their students to have more practice in basic sounding out before moving their students on to Stories 11 to 20, most of which contain new sounds.

-To squeeze in this extra set of 10 Readers, we called them Readers 1x-10x.
+To squeeze in these extra sets of Readers, we called them Readers 1x-10x and Readers 11x-20x.
 X for eXtra!

-The 1x-10x Readers have the full complement of support materials - Word Skills 1x, Answer Book 1x, Audio 1x, Software 1x.
-We recommend that you do not skip this level with young or slower readers.
+The X Readers have the full complement of support materials - Word Skills 1x and 2x, Answer Book 1x and 2x, Audio 1x and 2x, and Software 1x and 2x.
+We recommend that you do not skip these levels with young or slower readers.

 - Will the Fitzroy Readers work for students with learning difficulties?

 The Fitzroy Method works particularly well for children with learning difficulties.
 In fact, over three and a half thousand Australian schools have invested in our teaching materials, many using them for remedial or special needs classes.